tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 In this activity, students will be introduced to algorithmic trading and its utility in FinTech.
 This section provides a key opportunity to build excitement about creating a process to automate trades, evaluate risk, and simplify participation in the market through the execution of a single program.

 Welcome students to the first day of algorithmic trading!
-Cover the following points.
+Go to the slideshow, navigate to the "Intro to Algorithmic Trading" section, and cover the following points.

 * It can be very cumbersome to make trades manually.
 A typical day for traders involves: